 1980 Pentax MX

 This was my last film camera, and what a beauty it was!
-I bought it in London’s famous Tottenham Court Road.
+I bought it in October 1982 from Rother Cameras in London’s famous Tottenham Court Road (for the princely sum of £129.95).
 At the time it was one of the smallest full frame 35mm SLRs, and I used it for many years until going digital.
 I invested in a 24mm Pentax lens which was superb and a very useful focal length to have.
 Sadly it was all sold on ebay to cover the cost of my first DSLR.
-Black ones are quite rare and go for at least £100 on ebay these days.
+Black ones are quite rare and go for at least £200+ on eBay these days.

 2001 Fuji FinePix 6900